Container Shipping Costs from China to Germany in 2026

 Cost ComponentDescriptionEstimated Cost (USD)

-Documentation FeesFees for necessary customs and shipping documentation.$75 – $150
+Documentation FeesEssential customs and carrier paperwork processing.$75 – $150

 Total Estimated Cost

-The total estimated cost for shipping a 40 ft container from China to Germany typically ranges from $2,900 to $7,600.
-Variability in costs often arises from factors such as shipping demand, container availability, and specific service requests.
+According to our latest bookings, the total estimated cost for shipping a 40 ft container from China to Germany typically ranges from $3,550 to $5,850 in March 2026.
+Variability in costs often arises from inland delivery distances and specific carrier routing choices.

 Read More: